JuliaHealth/NeuroAnalyzer.jl/README.md

 Welcome fellow researcher!

-NeuroAnalyzer (NA) is a [Julia](https://julialang.org) package for analyzing of EEG data.
+NeuroAnalyzer is a [Julia](https://julialang.org) package for analyzing of EEG data.
 Future versions will also process MEG and NIRS data and use MRI data for source localization techniques.
 Also, various methods for modelling non-invasive brain stimulation protocols (tDCS/tACS/tRNS/tPCS/TMS) will be included.

 NeuroAnalyzer contains a set of separate (high-level) functions, it does not have a graphical user interface (although one could built it upon these).
 NeuroAnalyzer functions can be combined into an analysis pipeline, i.e. a Julia script containing all steps of your analysis.
 This combined with processing power of Julia language and easiness of distributing calculations across computing cluster, will make NeuroAnalyzer particularly useful for processing large amounts of research data.